-Plus, they contain a coating which makes them not only last longer but also less likely to catch on the material as you stitch.
+Plus, they contain a coating that makes them not only last longer but also less likely to catch on the material as you stitch.
 If you are embroidering large designs or using tough or dense materials, then, hands-down, you’ll want to use titanium needles.

 Titanium is my personal favorite type of needle to use on all my machine embroidery projects!

-There are special Teflon coated embroidery needles called anti-glue needles!
+There are special Teflon-coated embroidery needles called anti-glue needles!
 They are my favorite when I embroider using sticky, self-adhesive stabilizers, or stitching through fusible webs.
 The needle is also good for embroidering on napped fabrics.
 It reduces the residues in the thread channel and in the eye.

-Embroidery needles fall into 2 basic categories based on their tips: sharp and ball point.
+Embroidery needles fall into 2 basic categories based on their tips: sharp and ballpoint.
 You choose the needle tip based on the type of fabric and thread that you’re using.

 Sharp Tip: This tip works well with the greatest variety of materials.
 Designed for use with fabrics and materials that won’t separate to allow the needle through.

-BUT: If your needle point is blunt you may have puckering in your embroidery project.
+BUT: If your needlepoint is blunt you may have puckering in your embroidery project.

 There are also twin embroidery needles – two embroidery needles mounted on one shank for creating two rows of stitches simultaneously.
 Have you ever embroidered something with a twin needle?
 I tried it a few times, you have to use contrast threads for better results.
 I used it in my Halloween pillow project.

 Read my tutorial on how to use a twin needle.